Electric conductivity in non-Hermitian holography: Introduction

 In this work, we will focus on the electric conductivity of the $\PT$-symmetric non-Hermitian model of \cite{Arean_2020}.
 Unitarity constrains transport phenomena in electron systems as well as in holography, for example by constraining the shear and bulk viscosities $\eta$ and $\zeta$, as well as the dissipative part of the electric conductivity $\Re\,{\sigma}$ to be positive semidefinite \cite{jensen2012parity},

-Investigating transport in strongly interacting non-Hermitian systems via the AdS/CFT correspondence is of interest both to high energy and to condensed matter.
-We expect that the AdS/CFT correspondence will provide predictions for transport coefficients in strongly coupled and correlated $\PT$-symmetric systems, which are unamenable to perturbation theory otherwise.
+In the free Dirac fermion system with complex spectrum studied in \cite{Sticlet:2021zda}, $\Re\sigma\geq0$, and the conductivity sum rule holds.
+In this paper, we are going to investigate transport in strongly interacting non-Hermitian systems at zero or finite chemical potential via the AdS/CFT correspondence, which will provide predictions for transport coefficients in strongly coupled and correlated $\PT$-symmetric systems.
+Different from standard computational approaches to interacting fermionic systems, AdS/CFT does not rely on perturbation theory, and does not suffer from the fermion sign problem.

+In the model of \cite{Arean_2020}, the non-Hermitian deformation is implemented by complexifying the global $U(1)$ symmetry that is spontaneously broken in the Einstein-Maxwell-scalar model of \cite{Hartnoll:2007ih}.
+As reviewed in Sec.~\ref{sec:action}, this effectively decouples the source for the charged scalar operator from its complex conjugate.
+This implements the Dyson map which connects a $\PT$-symmetric Hamiltonian with real spectrum with an ordinary Hermitian Hamiltonian.